raesene/kube_security_lab/README.md

 - `unauth-kubernetes-dashboard.yml` - Cluster with the Kubernetes Dashboard installed and available without authentication.
 - `rokubelet.yml` - Exposed read only kubelet.
 This one doesn't have a compromise path ready (yet!)

-If you would like to choose a random scenario to test your skills, run the `./get-random-scenario.sh` script from your project folder!
+If you would like to choose a random scenario to test your skills, run the `get-random-scenario.sh` script from your project folder!

 ## Using the clusters